tomneda/DABstar/README.md

 ./dabstar
 ```

-**Attention:** you can try to install the software with
+You could try to install the software within your system with
 ```
 sudo make install
 sudo ldconfig
 ```

-but I had problems running this.
-Maybe because I used a newer QT version than provided by Ubuntu.
-If you have also problems with the installed version you can undo the installation with
+To uninstall DABstar again, do this:
 ```
 sudo make uninstall
 ```